 This intriguing new volume looks at the first significant UK government intervention in football and how this created a significant legacy as the government started to take a real interest in leisure facilities and stadium safety as policy areas after this competition.
 Foundations of Managing Sporting Events will be of considerable interest to research academics working on aspects of post war British, Imperial, and World history including sport, social, business, economic, and political history.

-‘Although primarily an academic work, the authors have produced a book which is both readable and informative for those with an interest in the 1996 tournament.
-There is plenty of details here which does not feature in contemporary newspapers or specialist publications and there is enough of this previously unreported material to make it of great interest… It offers a different dimension on the history of the game and one with considerable potential’.
+‘Although primarily an academic work, the authors have produced a book which is both readable and informative for those with an interest in the 1966 tournament.
+There are plenty of details here which does not feature in contemporary newspapers or specialist publications and there is enough of this previously unreported material to make it of great interest… It offers a different dimension on the history of the game and one with considerable potential’.

 Ian Nannestad, Soccer History